-The notes are linked to a weighted basket consisting of the iShares® Dow Jones U.S. Real Estate Index Fund ("IYR"), the SPDR® S&P® Homebuilders ETF ("XHB") and the Financial Select Sector SPDR® Fund ("XLF")(each a "Basket Fund" and together, the "Basket Funds").
+The notes are linked to a weighted basket consisting of the iShares® Dow Jones U.S. Real Estate Index Fund ("IYR") and the SPDR® S&P® Homebuilders ETF ("XHB") (each a "Basket Fund" and together, the "Basket Funds").

 Component Weightings: